sjparkinson/uncomplicated.systems/_posts/2019-09-06-firefox-privacy.md

 It's worth noting that this doesn't stop software running on the rest of your computer from making unencrypted DNS lookups, it only protects lookups in the browser.

+Firefox have also published a guide at <https://support.mozilla.org/en-US/kb/firefox-dns-over-https> which uses the GUI to configure everything.

 #### Install uBlock Origin

 > An efficient blocker: easy on memory and CPU footprint, and yet can load and enforce thousands more filters than other popular blockers out there.